aricaldeira/pyspread/pyspread/share/doc/manual/format_menu.md

 ## Format → Rotation

-Opens a sub-menu, in which cell rotatation can be chosen from 0, 90, 180 and 270 degree.
-The chosen rotatation is applied to all cells in the current selection.
+Opens a sub-menu, in which cell rotation can be chosen from 0, 90, 180 and 270 degree.
+The chosen rotation is applied to all cells in the current selection.
 If no cell is selected, then it is applied to the current cell.
-Besides text output, rotatation also applied to bitmap and vector graphics that are displayed in the cell.
-Matplotlib charts may be dislocated in rotatated cells.
+Besides text output, rotation also applied to bitmap and vector graphics that are displayed in the cell.
+Matplotlib charts may be dislocated in rotated cells.

 ## Format → Justification